-East and west of the river Xidas, two sandy beaches with shallow waters are shaped, which are open to north winds.
-Xidas and Maistrali, as they are called respectively, are very well organized and all common tourist facilities and services are provided there.
+East and west of the river Xidas, two sandy beaches with shallow water are formed, open to north winds.
+Xidas and Maistrali beaches, as they are called respectively, are very well organized and all common tourist facilities and services are provided there.
 In the exit of Xidas river there is a beautiful small bridge which connects the two beaches.
 The picturesque harbour of Kalives is located next to Maistrali.
 Kalives is connected with regular bus services to Chania.
 In the area, you will find banks, post office, clinic, shops, etc.

 At the exit of the river Kiliaris, 1km north of Kalives, is the tranquil beach of Kiani Akti or Glaros.
-Kiliaris transfers water from the top of the White Mountains.
-It is one of the few rivers in Crete that have water all year round.
+Kiliaris transfers water from the White Mountains.
+It is one of the few rivers in Crete that has water all year round.
 The sea water near the river is quite cold.
-Moreover, there are some rafting services provided in the river, which is stated to have been navigable in the Byzantine period and with ships docked in it.

 The geographic location of Kalives, combined with its fertile soils, is a reason for the habitation of the area from the very ancient times.
 Kalives is considered to be the site of the ancient city Amfimatrion.
 In 1206, the fortress Castel Apicorno was built, east of the village, to alienate prospective attackers, while in 1538 Kalives were destroyed by the pirate Barbarossa.

-If you have car, Kalives is very near to the ancient city of Aptera (5km) and the ottoman forts of Intzedin and Palekastro.
+If you have car, Kalives is very near to the ancient city of Aptera (5km) and the ottoman forts of Intzedin and Aptera.
 If you stay in Kalives you can see the remains of the Venetian castle of Apicorno on the Castelli hill.
-It is an interesting archaeological site with very nice views of the village.
-The wider area of Vamos (Apokoronas) is named after the castle
+It is an interesting archaeological site with very nice views of the village and the beach.
+The wider provnice of Vamos is named Apokoronas after the castle.

 Furthermore, you should walk in the beautiful narrow scenic streets of the village and end up in the central square of the village with the large plane tree, near the church of Agia Paraskevi.
-The church has painted frescoes and was built during the German Occupation.
+The church bears frescoes and was built during the German Occupation (2nd World War).

-In Mesopotamos is a Venetian mill, which was the most complicated mill of Crete.
+In Mesopotamos river we meet an old Venetian mill, which was one of the most complicated mill of Crete.
 It is built of stone and kourasani (mortar and ground tile mix), which is famous for its resistance.